K-PaaS/application-platform-guide-eng/user_guide/development_application/ruby.md

     # -- all .rb files in that directory are automatically loaded.

     # Set Time.zone default to the specified zone and make Active Record auto-convert to this zone.
     # Run "rake -D time" for a list of tasks for finding time zone names.
-Default is UTC.
+The default is UTC.
     # config.time_zone = 'Central Time (US & Canada)'

     # The default locale is :en and all translations from config/locales/*.rb,yml are auto loaded.